tarindersinghh/training/README.md

 # training
-All codes related to traning
+All codes related to traning are placed here only